Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Ticket to Ride (competitive)

-With over 10 million copies sold and total revenues of more than $400 million, Ticket to Ride is also the second most popular game to get new players committed to gaming.
-Introduced in 2004, Ticket to Ride’s list pricing is $54.99, similar to Catan.
+With over 15 million copies sold, Ticket to Ride is also the second most popular game to get new players committed to gaming.
+Introduced in 2004, and marketed as a family game, Ticket to Ride’s list pricing is $54.99, similar to Catan.
+Like Catan, Ticket to Rice is heavily discounted (54%) to $25 on Amazon.
+Ticket to Ride revenues are estimated between $450 million to $600 million (using average price of $30 or $40),

 Just thinking of Ticket to Ride brings a smile to my face, as I find it fun to think of the map of the US, and seeing colorful trains crisscrossing the board, along with a sense of taking a journey.
 I enjoy games with overlapping color like Chinese checkers, Ticket to Ride and Azul.